JeremyXu555/Codility/README.md

 ```
 def coin_change(target, coins, known_result):

     # set up the variable
     min_coin = target

     # base case will return and end the function
     if target in coins:
         known_result[target] = 1
         return 1

-    # this is where the memorization come into play, avoid the repetive calculation which has been done before.
+    # this is where the memorization come into play, avoid the repetitive calculation which has been done before.
     elif known_result[target] > 1:
         return known_result[target]

     else:
         for i in [c for c in coins if c <= target]:
+            // Let's imagine when the function has return 1 from the base case, if we don't have the plus one, // the coins_need will be always one, so the plus one will be use for accumulate the coins need so // far
             coins_need = 1 + coin_change(target - i, coins, known_result)

             if coins_need < min_coin:
                 min_coin = coins_need

             # reset the known_result, every time the target get passed in has been changed
             known_result[target] = min_coin

     return min_coin
   ```
 Test: output should be 8